-A student wishing to request a registration-related exception should contact the Petition Services Office (John Hubbard Hall Lobby).
-By talking with staff, the student can determine whether there are grounds for an exception request and learn what documentation will be required.
-When all required documentation and endorsements are gathered, the student should submit the completed petition to the
+A student wishing to request a registration-related exception should contact the Petition Services Office by visiting https://arr.usc.edu/ registration-counseling/petition-services.
+By contacting petition services, the student can determine whether there are grounds for an exception request and learn what documentation will be required.
+When all required documentation and endorsements are gathered, the student should submit the completed petition to the Petition Services Office.
+These requests are heard by the Registrar.